aceBLD/QR-Attendance-System/README.md

-# QR-Attendance-System
+# Secure QR-Attendance-System (Attendy)
-For Practical Research made in Website/Web Application
+For Tracking and listing attendance of your Students & Employees

+## Purpose
+coming soon..